fengyuanchen/cropperjs/README.md

 - Supports scaling (flipping)
 - Supports multiple croppers
 - Supports cropping on a canvas
-- Supports cropping an image on the browser-side by canvas
+- Supports cropping an image in the browser using a canvas
 - Supports translating Exif Orientation information
 - Cross-browser support